Children's corpses reveal desperate attempts to escape Korean ferry

 "We express condolences for the missing and dead, including young students, from the sinking of the Sewol," a South Korean Unification Ministry spokeswoman quoted the message as saying.

 Hwang, the diver, said his team had retrieved 14 bodies so far.
 "We have to touch everything with our hands.
-This is the most grueling and heartbreaking job of my career," he said.
+This is the most gruelling and heartbreaking job of my career," he said.

 Captain Lee Joon-seok, 69, and other crew members have been arrested on negligence charges.
 Lee was also charged with undertaking an "excessive change of course without slowing down".